MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/coordinatesystems/coordinatesystems.md

 * Isotropic: All directions are equivalent
 * Orthogonal: Coordinate axes are orthogonal to each other

 The origin of the world coordinate system can be anywhere and is not clearly defined.
-All other coordinates are relative to the origin of the world coordinates.
+Coordinates of the other systems are always relative to the origin of the world coordinates.

 ### World coordinates in MeVisLab
 You can show the world coordinates in MeVisLab by using the following example network:

 ![World Coordinates in MeVisLab](/images/tutorials/basicmechanics/WorldCoordinates.png "World Coordinates in MeVisLab")

 The `ConstantImage` module generates an artificial image with a certain size, data type and a constant fill value.
-The image is located directly at the origin of the world coordinate system, therefore the `SoCoordinateSystem` module shows the world coordinate system.
+The origin of the image is at the origin of the world coordinate system, therefore the `SoCoordinateSystem` module shows the world coordinate system.

 ![ConstantImage Info](/images/tutorials/basicmechanics/ConstantImageInfo.png "ConstantImage Info")